klinejordan/Power-BI-REST-API-Postman/README.md

-# Power BI REST API Custom Connector
+# Power BI REST API Postman
-A Postman Collection to use with the Power BI REST API
+A Postman collection and environment for working with the Power BI REST API